This post contains affiliate links.

 If you have a small garage, shed, or limited space in the home where you will be storing the vehicle, you will surely want to consider the Wild Thing an option.

-The Wild Thing can easily be tucked away in a moderate closet or the garage or shed corner when it is not being used.
+This vehicle can easily be tucked away in a moderately-sized closet or the garage or shed corner when it is not being used.

 Typical Power Wheels models require a great deal of space to store them, which could be better maximized and used for other items.

-The one thing that Wild Thing owners always boast of is the Wild Thing's ability to handle just about any terrain that it encounters with ease.
+The one thing that Wild Thing owners always boast of is its ability to handle just about any terrain that it encounters with ease.

-The two large tires that generate the vehicle's force in motion are surrounded by a strip of tough and grippy rubber, making the traction incredibly efficient.
+The two large tires that generate the vehicle's force in motion are surrounded by a tough and grippy rubber strip, making the traction incredibly efficient.

 Unlike many other Power Wheels models, which are intended purely for use on the concrete, the Wild Thing has no trouble going off-road.

-The Wild Thing can conquer grass, dirt, snow, and gravel with very little chance of getting stuck.
+The Wild Thing can conquer grass, dirt, snow, and gravel with little chance of getting stuck.

-Because of the open concept style, and the extremely sharp turning capabilities of the Wild Thing, many will wonder about the safety.
+Because of the open concept style, and the extremely sharp turning capabilities of the Wild Thing, many will wonder about its safety.

-Many people will speculate whether or not the Wild Thing is likely to flip, have a rollover, or dump the driver out of their seat and on to the road.
+Many people will speculate whether or not the vehicle is likely to flip, have a rollover, or dump the driver out of their seat and onto the road.

-Fisher-Price prioritizes safety about all else, and the Wild Thing is no different.
+Fisher-Price prioritizes safety, and the Wild Thing is no different.

 Wild Things come with a strong and secure seatbelt so that the driver may be buckled in at all times and eliminate all possibility of falling out of the vehicle in motion.

-Furthermore, the Wild Thing cannot be operated without a driver sitting fully and properly in the seat.
-Weight sensors located under the seat prevent the Wild Thing from driving or being powered when no person is occupying the seat.
+Furthermore, the vehicle cannot be operated without a driver sitting fully and properly in the seat.
+Weight sensors under the seat prevent the Wild Thing from driving or being powered when no person is sitting on the seat.
 This stops the vehicle from being ghost-driven or driving off by itself, creating risk and danger.

-One of the greatest safety features of the Power Wheels Wild Thing is the front roll bar.
+The front roll bar is one of the most outstanding safety features of the Power Wheels Wild Thing.

 The braking system of the Wild Thing is aggressive and immediate.
-If the joysticks are abruptly let go of while traveling at top speed, the Wild Thing may come up on the front tires due to the excessive inertia.
-Thankfully, the front roll bar has been designed specifically to counteract this problem and make a forward roll over a virtual impossibility.
+If the joysticks are abruptly released while traveling at top speed, the Wild Thing may come up on the front tires due to the excessive inertia.
+Thankfully, the front roll bar has been designed to counteract this problem and make a forward rollover a virtual impossibility.

 When it comes to the Wild Thing's safety features, you can rest assured that the engineers have thought of everything.

-The Power Wheels Wild Thing was designed to overcome obstacles, and for this reason, their durability is a huge consideration.
+The Power Wheels Wild Thing was designed to overcome obstacles, and for this reason, its durability is a huge consideration.

-Throughout the course of fun and adventure, the Wild Thing will no doubt take some bumps and bangs along the way.
+Throughout the course of fun and adventure, the Wild Thing will undoubtedly take some bumps and bangs along the way.

 With the Wild Thing, you will not have to worry about being overly cautious, as they are built incredibly tough to stand the test of time.